Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits

-That may be why many frameworks do not use a TEE.
-As in \slalom, the TEE is the trust anchor for the security discussion of \schemename{}.
+However, in the recent versions of SGX, the enclave memory is much larger and paging becomes less of a problem.
+The security benefits of the TEE for \schemename{} are discussed in the following section.

 The GPU support is one of the outstanding features of \schemename{}: Both linear and non-linear layers can be accelerated on a GPU without breaking the underlying security guarantees.
-Furthermore, due to the introduction of \emph{LabelTensors}, \schemename{} can really benefit from the massive parallelity of garbled CNNs.
-The activation functions can be computed with full accuracy, or as in many other works, in an approximated fashion to speed up the computation.
+Furthermore, due to the introduction of \emph{LabelTensors}, \schemename{} strongly benefits from the massive parallelity of garbled CNNs.
+Activation functions can either be computed with full accuracy, or as in many other works, in an approximated fashion to speed up the computation.
 While many frameworks support off-the-shelf models, meaning models that were trained conventionally without the DPI setting in mind, \schemename{} goes a step further: Users can conveniently load their models in the ONNX format, which is widely supported by standard ML frameworks such as TensorFlow or PyTorch.
 Together with the GPU-support, \schemename{} can be seen as a drop-in replacement for conventional and insecure inference engines in many existing ML applications.